KQM-git/TCL/characters/cryo/kaeya.md

 * **Glacial Waltz** does not have any hitlag.
 * **Glacial Waltz** hits around 13 times while standing stationary.
 * The cooldown of **Glacial Waltz** starts on frame 49.
 The duration also starts counting from this frame.
-* Each Icicle has a ~1 second ICD.
+* Each Icicle has a ~1 sec. [lockout](https://imgur.com/a/CJYe04R) from dealing damage after hitting an enemy
 {% endtab %}
 {% endtabs %}